ocasazza/csync/docs/architecture.md

 - Child pages are stored in a "children" subdirectory
 - Attachments are stored in an "attachments" subdirectory
 - Metadata is stored in JSON format
+- Maintains an ID-to-path mapping for efficient page lookup

 ## Data Flow